Who Shot the Sheriff?

 "Who Shot the Sheriff?" is the third episode of the 2006 Robin Hood television series, made by Tiger Aspect Productions for BBC One.
 It aired on Saturday October 21, 2006 at 7.15pm.
-The title is a reference to the song "I Shot the Sheriff" by Bob Marley, which is also alluded to in the episode's dialogue when the Sheriff tells an assassin that he has in fact only shot a deputy.
-The casting of Kwame Kwei-Armah is an instance of colour-blind casting.
+Despite the episode's title, the Sheriff is not shot, as the title is just a reference to the song "I Shot the Sheriff" by Bob Marley, which is also alluded to in the episode's dialogue when the Sheriff tells an assassin that he has in fact only shot a deputy.

 Plot

 A Bailiff is assassinated by a mysterious archer.
 The villagers suspect Robin Hood is the culprit, and the Sheriff of Nottingham uses this to turn the people against the 6 outlaws, while Robin suspects the mysterious Nightwatchman, who leaves food and medicines for the poor.
 Marian finds her friend Joe Lacey, who says he had been called out of retirement to work as a castle guard.

-The Sheriff sends De Fourtnoy, the master-at-arms, to spread the word all around that Robin was the killer of the Bailiff.
+The Sheriff sends De Fourtnoy, the Master-At-Arms, to spread the word all around that Robin was the killer of the Bailiff.
 But when a young boy is also shot dead, the Sheriff realizes that Robin isn't the killer of either of them, but anyway tells De Fourtnoy to spread the word that Robin also killed the young boy, just to get all the villagers against him; although the Sheriff also tells De Fourtnoy to find the real assassin.
 The Sheriff later orders De Fourtnoy to kill 3 more innocent people, to blame on Robin, who is with his gang being chased by Gisborne and his hunting dogs.
 Marian meets with Joe Lacey again, and they talk about the past.
 She also finds out from him how to actually fire an arrow from a bow, properly.